 New Port Richey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, New Port Richey is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Port Richey who work in sales jobs (15.87%), office and administrative support (13.04%), and food service (9.37%).
+Overall, New Port Richey is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in New Port Richey who work in sales jobs (13.98%), office and administrative support (12.74%), and food service (9.28%).

 New Port Richey is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, the citizens of New Port Richey rank slightly lower than the national average of 21.84% for the average city or town: 13.92% of adults in New Port Richey have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of New Port Richey are slightly less educated than the national average of 21.84% for the average city or town: 13.92% of adults in New Port Richey have a bachelor's degree or advanced degree

-The per capita income in New Port Richey in 2010 was $18,186, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $72,744 for a family of four.
+The per capita income in New Port Richey in 2010 was $22,669, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $90,676 for a family of four.
 However, New Port Richey contains both very wealthy and poor people as well.

-New Port Richey is a somewhat ethnically-diverse city.
+New Port Richey is a very ethnically-diverse city.
 The people who call New Port Richey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Port Richey residents report their race to be White, followed by Black or African-American.
 New Port Richey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.15% of the city’s residents.
-Important ancestries of people in New Port Richey include Irish, Italian, English, and French.
+People of Hispanic or Latino origin account for 13.24% of the city’s residents.
+Important ancestries of people in New Port Richey include German, Irish, Italian, English, and French.

 The most common language spoken in New Port Richey is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Arabic.